fenixkz/rl_journey/Lesson-2/theory.md

 This reliance on complete episodes explains why MC methods might feel different from a simple notion of "play and learn based on your reward immediately".
 Updates only happen retrospectively after the final outcome is known.
 In other words, we are not learning while we are playing; we only learn once we have finished.

----

 ### Estimating V(s) vs. Q(s,a) in Model-Free Learning

-A quick side-note on what we actually want to compute.
+An important note on what we actually want to compute.
 As we already know, we have two main values that we estimate: $V(s)$ and $Q(s,a)$.
 What is more valuable to compute?

 While learning $V^*(s)$ (the optimal state value) might seem sufficient, consider how an agent chooses an action.
 If it only knows $V^*(s)$, to decide the best action $a$ from state $s$, it still needs a model to look ahead one step: